CrossRef/search-based-reference-matcher/README.md

 # Search-based reference matcher

 This is a JAVA implementation of the Search-Based Matching with Validation (SBMV) algorithm.
-It can be used to find the target DOI of the document referenced by a given structured of unstructured reference.
+It can be used to find the target DOI of the document referenced by a given reference (structured or unstructured).

 To match a single reference string: